custom-hyper/warrant-dashboard/README.md

 # Warrants Dashboard

 ## Project:
-* create a web scraper that would extract warrants data and compared to the underlying for Canadian exchange – something hard to access
+* create a web scraper that would extract warrants data and compare to the underlying for Canadian exchange – something hard to access
 * create multiple warrants pricing models (Black Scholes, binomial, etc.) timeseries to compare against stock price chart

 ## Help Wanted!